QuentinBultinck/RetroAchievements/Misc/Templates/CR_Templates/CodeReview_Template.md

 // Overview and high-level review conclusion.
 // What still needs to be proven or improved?
 // Was everything from https://docs.retroachievements.org/developer-docs/am-i-ready-for-review.html covered?

+## 📋 Set Promotion TODO Checklist

+Please update below list as you work through items.
+I would advise copying/updating it here or in a document online, which I can view/follow.
+I may update this list here as you progress through the items, as well.

+### 📐 Legend - TODO
+🔲 TODO — Not started
+🔄 WIP — Work in progress
+✅ DONE — Completed
+❌ CANCELED — No longer planned

+### 📌 Active Tasks
+🔲 ❗ ...
+🔲 ❓ ...
+🔲 🧭 Hubs & Similar Games
+🔲 🗂️ Game Page Metadata

+### 📌 Additional Tasks
+🔲 Testing after logic changes
+🔲 ...
+🔲 **[CR Task]** Reflection (on what was learned) & Feedforward (suggestions toward future Jr. Dev process).
+🔲 **[CR Task]** Wrap-Up & Next Steps (Set Promotion)

+When the full checklist is completed and confirmed, we can proceed with finalizing the review and begin discussing the set’s promotion.
+Until then, feel free to ping me anytime if you’ve completed the task list or have further questions, I’ll be happy to review things again when ready.

+## 📚 Final Thoughts

+# %%%%%%%%%%%%% POST-INITIAL CODE REVIEW %%%%%%%%%%%%% #

+# ✔️ Wrap-Up & Next Steps
+## 🎓 Reflection & Suggestions
+/// Reflection on what was learned + Feedforward (suggestions for future Jr. Dev process).